The Month That Was in Baseball: April 2021

 It’s another solid start—and another frustrating result—for Mets ace Jacob deGrom.
 In his fifth start of the year, deGrom allows just a run on three hits over six innings and strikes out nine visiting Red Sox players, giving him 59 for the year to tie Nolan Ryan (1978) for the most collected in one’s first five outings of a season.
 But the Mets, as they frequently do when deGrom takes the bump, fails to generate any offense, being shut down on two hits between Boston starter Nick Pivetta (3-0 with a 2.81 ERA) and three relievers.
 The 1-0 Boston win is one of five shutouts on the night, raising the total to 66 this month.
 That’s a record for the month of April.

-Thirty of the 58 at-bats in the game ended in strikeouts.
-There were only six hits.
+Thirty of the 58 at-bats in the game end in strikeouts.
+There are only six hits.

 The Cardinals’ Genesis Cabrera is in a Land of Confusion as he takes the mound in relief for Johan Oviedo to start the sixth inning at St. Louis against the Phillies.
 With his first pitch, he hits Phillies start Bryce Harper in the side of the face; with his second, he plunks Didi Gregorius square in the back.
 (Harper leaves the game but will not miss any time.)
 Things might have gotten uglier from there if the score was, say, 7-0 instead of 3-3, but Phillies manager Joe Girardi is still ejected after complaining why umpires send warnings to both benches when his team hasn’t had a chance to retaliate.
 Andrew McCutchen, the next batter to face Cabrera, luckily isn’t hit and pokes a single to center to knock home what would ultimately be the winning run in a 5-3 Philadelphia victory.
 After that third batter, Cardinals manager Mike Shildt goes out to Genesis, tells him That’s All, and removes him.